tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Thoughts example app.md

 ## Future ideas

 **Full offline mode.** Although Thoughts functions with CloudKit connectivity problems, it does not function fully as an offline app.
-When there is a problem saving data to CloudKit, Thoughts retries a few times through Canopy’s auto-retry, but eventually gives up, and does not attempt another save when the connection is restored.
+When there is a problem saving data to CloudKit, Thoughts retries a few times through Canopy’s auto-retry, but eventually gives up if there really is no connection (or there is a permanent simulated error), and does not attempt another save when the connection is restored.
 Another save attempt is made only after you again edit a thought.
 Fully functional offline mode would be an interesting extension.

 **Preserving window state.** Although Thoughts remembers window positions and sizes on macOS automatically through SwiftUI magic, it currently does not preserve the navigation state.